 The junta cracks down on 26 September.
-At least 15 people are killed, including a Japanese journalist, when the military resorts to violence to disperse the crowds, using tear gas and truncheons then opening fire with rubber bullets and live rounds.
+At least 15 people are killed when the military resorts to violence to disperse the crowds, using tear gas and truncheons then opening fire with rubber bullets and live rounds.
 It is reported that Than Shwe has ordered the soldiers to shoot to kill.
 Opposition groups claim that hundreds are killed.
 Close to 3,000 people are arrested, including hundreds of monks.

-At the start of November UN Special Rapporteur Professor Paulo Sergio Pinheiro is allowed to visit the country for the first time in four years.
+UN Special Rapporteur Professor Paulo Sergio Pinheiro is allowed to visit the country at the start of November.
 He estimates that at least 31 were killed in the crackdown.
 His report lists a further 74 persons who have disappeared and 653 who remain in custody.

 On 11 October the UN Security Council issues a statement strongly deploring the military crackdown and calling for the release of all political prisoners and the opening of "genuine dialogue" with Suu Kyi and other concerned parties.
 An earlier, stronger version of the statement had been watered-down at the instance of China and Russia.

 The EU widens its limited sanctions on Burma on 15 October.
 The US extends its sanctions on 19 October and again in December.

 On 8 November, Suu Kyi announces that she is ready to "cooperate with the government in order to make (the) process of dialogue a success".
 She is allowed to meet with leaders of the NLD on 9 November.
 It is the first such meeting in more than three years.